Skip to main content

 Overview

-Lido's withdrawal process is not "the user immediately gets back the ETH after initiating the unstake".
-Instead, it first enters the WithdrawalQueue queue, and then AccountingOracle finalizes a batch of requests in the oracle report.
+Lido's withdrawal process is not "the user gets ETH back immediately after unstaking."
+Instead, the request first enters the WithdrawalQueue.
+AccountingOracle later finalizes batches of requests in the oracle report.
 Finally, the user calls claimWithdrawal() to receive the locked ETH.
-WithdrawalQueue is also a unstETH ERC-721 NFT contract.
-NFT represents the user's withdrawal rights in the queue.
-It mints when requesting creation and burns when claiming.
+WithdrawalQueue is also an unstETH ERC-721 NFT contract: the NFT represents the user's withdrawal right in the queue, is minted when the request is created, and is burned when the request is claimed.

 The process for users to apply for withdrawal is as follows: